Published on November 21st, 2022 | by Ruben0

 The older sister of Sábalo – two interesting organic white wines from Barbadillo

 Patinegro is the latest organic white wine from Bodegas Barbadillo.
-It is a sister of Sábalo, if you like: both come from the same vineyards.
+It is a sister of Sábalo, if you like: both come from the same harvest in the same vineyards.
 However Patinegro gets an extra ageing in ex-Manzanilla casks.

 This dry wine is 100% Palomino, harvested in two vineyards on albariza soils.
 Both have been managed organically for more than 15 years.
 One is close to the sea and the other further inland, overlooking the marshes between Sanlúcar and Trebujena.
 Therefore the wine carries a maritime influence but also that of the unique marshes in the Guadalquivir estuary.